 1. Travel Potty Seat

 At home, our potty set up is dialed in and our toddler knows the routine.
 Then we go out in public and I have to squat down holding my terrified child, who is afraid of falling in the huge toilet.
 Multiple that situation by a dozen times a day while on a family vacation — but at least you got your squats in!
 To avoid the tears (and sore thighs), we always pack a potty seat.
-Personally, I love the folding seats because they are compact enough to carry everywhere.
+Personally, I love the folding seats like this Graco Folding Travel Potty Seat because it is compact enough to carry everywhere.
 It’s good to keep it in a ziplock bag so it doesn’t bump against other items; for obvious reasons.
 Also, if you have the room in your luggage, you can bring a donut-style seat to keep in the hotel room.

 2. Drawstring Bag